wp-plugins/nextgen-gallery/readme.txt

 1. Upload the files to wp-content/plugins/nextgen-gallery

 2. If you would like to use a Flash slideshow (only a option), go to <a href="http://www.longtailvideo.com/players/jw-image-rotator/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent.
-Upload the file imagerotator.swf to the NextGEN-Gallery folder
+Upload the file imagerotator.swf to your WordPress Upload folder

 3. Activate the plugin